minsun-ss/learning-fpgas/docs/GettingStartedWithFPGAs.md

 ## Chapter 7

 No comment for this chapter - think this section is more a review at this point if you're already using all these separate OSS tools.

+## Chapter 8

+No comment for this chapter - although it is not discussed in the book, looking at the waveform generated for the turnstile project is very useful at understanding the states.

+The memory game is really cool :)